 He has raced Expedicion Guarani 6 times and in 2024 secured his first ARWS Qualifier win at the race with Team Uruguay Ultra Sports to secure a place at ARWC 2024 in Ecuador, which will be his 7th World Championship.

-Jose Pires a well know name in the Adventure Racing community.
-He worked as a Police Officer for 3 years and then joined the Portuguese Special Armed Forces for 26 years where he worked mostly in the missions in conflict/war areas such as Bosnia, Guiné-Bissau, and Democratic Republic of Congo.
+Jose has volunteered more than 100 races all over the world and is one of the most recognised and loved figures in the adventure racing community.
+He worked as a police officer for 3 years and then joined the Portuguese Special Armed Forces for 26 years, where he worked mostly on the missions in conflict/war areas such as Bosnia, Guiné-Bissau, and Democratic Republic of Congo.